 This study guide, when used before and after viewing the RUMPELSTILTSKIN puppet show, will enhance the learning experience.
 This study guide is designed for students in kindergarten through 4th grade.
 During the show, students will see rod marionettes operated and voiced by a visible puppeteer.
-After the show the puppeteer will describe how the puppets operate and, if time allows, invite questions from the audience.
-Following the show, we encourage you to use this study guide to further the learning process, whether you are a parent or a teacher.
+After the show the puppeteer will describe how the puppets operate.
+Following that, we encourage you to use this study guide to further the learning process, whether you are a parent or a teacher.
 Feel free to tailor the activities to your specific class or child's needs and grade level.
-When using the study guide, students will learn more about the various versions of Rumpelstiltskin, think critically about the characters in the puppet show, and they will learn more about puppeteering.
+When using the study guide, students will learn more about the various versions of Rumpelstiltskin, think critically about the characters in the puppet show, and they will make their own puppets based on the puppets in our show!